 - Safety first!
 Always varnish in a completely ventilated area.
 This means that you have to have airflow between two different sources.
 You should also wear a respiratory mask to protect yourself from breathing in the chemicals.

 - Hold your spray varnish about one foot from your painting, and sweep in an even manner back and forth, creating a thin coat.

 - Wait between coats as per the manufacturer’s instructions (usually 15 – 30 minutes).

 - Leave your varnish to fully dry before handling.

 I won’t lie: varnish removal is not the easiest task.
 It is however a necessary process in keeping your painting archival through decades of environmental abuse.
 How you remove varnish depends on which varnish you choose, and each reputable manufacturer will supply you with specific instructions for successful removal.
 In general terms, removing a varnish involves using a specific chemical (ammonia, acetone, or other specialized products that manufacturers produce to sell alongside their varnish).
 Because manufacturers and products can differ wildly, it is best to follow the specific instructions provided.
 Depending on the value or concern you have for the artwork, it is also always an option to hire a professional art conservator to expertly remove and reapply your varnish.

 You’ve convinced me.
 Now what varnish do I choose?

 If you care about the longevity and archival qualities of your work, you should use a high-quality removable varnish.
-Remember, manufacturers who produce high quality products will also provide ample literature and information for you about their product, as well as how to apply it and how to remove it.
-Have a look at my recommendations for quality varnishes below, then go forth and varnish your paintings!
+Remember, manufacturers who produce high quality products also provide ample literature and information for you about their product, as well as how to apply it and how to remove it.
+Have a look at some recommendations for quality varnishes below, then go forth and varnish your paintings.